martinhugo/kakurawwr/README.md

 - saving / loading grids
 - exporting grids as PDF

-This application was developed in Python 3.3.5, with Pygame 1.9.2.
-PyFPDF was used for grids's exports.
+This application was developed in Python 3.3.5, with Pygame 1.9.2 and PyFPDF.

 A Window's installer is available [here](/releases/latest).